 And so they did.

 As the lake was drained of its fifty million gallons, catfish weighing thirty to forty pounds were revealed.
 Some found a new home at the James R. Record Aquarium at the zoo.
 Then enough dirt was removed to fill TCU’s Amon Carter Stadium four and one-half times.

 Seminary South opened on March 14, 1962.
 Some vital statistics of the finished product: 900,000 square feet of floor space walled in by two million bricks, forty-five acres of paved parking for five thousand cars, 160 million pounds of concrete, three hundred trees planted and watered by twelve miles of sprinkler system, 148,000 feet of plumbing pipe, 10,000 electrical outlets and 9,500 electrical fixtures connected by fifty-six miles of conduit and 210 miles of wiring.

 By the time Seminary South opened, three thousand workers had been involved in transforming a place to fish into a place to shop.

 Yes, Katy Lake is dead and buried, its tombstone a shopping mall.
-But the water that fed Katy Lake still flows.
-However, now that water—mostly storm runoff—is diverted under the mall on the west at the Katy railroad tracks near Anthony Street.
+The creek that fed Katy Lake also is gone.
+But the water that fed Katy Lake still flows in concrete storm-drain channels.
+However, now that water is diverted under the mall on the west at the Katy railroad tracks near Anthony Street.
 The water resurfaces east of the mall and I-35W near Malta Street and flows to Sycamore Creek.